Skip to content

 Written by Stucco Champions — Southern California’s Authority on Exterior Plastering.

-The Gritty Truth: A Professional’s Guide to Selecting Stucco Sand
+The Gritty Truth: Selecting the Right Sand for Stucco

-Sand is not just a filler; it makes up roughly 70% of the volume of your stucco wall.
-While contractors often obsess over the brand of cement (Omega vs. LaHabra), they frequently buy whatever sand is cheapest at the local yard.
+Sand is not merely a filler; it comprises roughly 70% of the volume of a stucco wall.
+While contractors often obsess over the brand of Portland cement, they frequently utilize whatever aggregate is cheapest at the local supply yard.

-This is a critical mistake.
-The wrong sand—specifically sand that is too fine or dirty—is the primary cause of excessive shrinkage, spiderweb cracking, and weak bonding.
-This guide breaks down the ASTM standards and why "dirt" is the enemy of durability.
+This is a critical structural mistake.
+The wrong sand—specifically sand that is too fine or contaminated with clay—is the primary cause of excessive shrinkage, spiderweb cracking, and weak base coat bonding.
+This guide details the ASTM aggregate standards required for a durable exterior.

 Free Assessment